 The Whole Bible

 The authors of the Bible, both the former and latter, are joined together by one unifying thread, Judaism.
 Matthew or Levi was a Jewish Tax Collector.
 Paul was a Jewish scholar raised under the most prominent Rabbis of his day.
 He was also an ardent former Pharisee.
 All were observant Jews, just as we would find them in any Orthodox and Conservative communities of today.
 Paul, or Rav Shaul, one of our Messiah's earliest pioneers, lived a long-standing life in our traditions, Biblical Feasts and Holidays.
-So, the later writings of Rav Shaul Paul, together with an entire book dedicated to Jews and Judaism (the book of Hebrews), encompasses 26 other books of Jewish import to consider.
+So, Rav Shaul Paul's later writings, together with an entire book dedicated to Jews and Judaism (the book of Hebrews), encompass 26 other Jewish import books to consider.

 Yeshua Gave More Than